Last updated: December 27, 2023

 - If you satisfy the requirements of the IDI Opt-Out Policy, you may request suppression of your personal information as contained in our products and services.
 Nevada residents seeking to exercise their rights under the Nevada Privacy Act should also review the requirements of the IDI Opt-Out Policy.
 If you submit personal information to us for the purpose of making a request under our Opt-Out Policy, we will use such information only to process your request, respond to you, and maintain a record of your request and our response to it.

 - If you receive marketing communications from us, you may opt-out of those communications by emailing email@example.com, or by clicking the “unsubscribe” link within our email marketing communications.
-If you submit personal information to us for purpose of opting out of marketing communications, we will use such information only to process your request, respond to you, and maintain a record of your request and our response to it.
+If you submit personal information to us for the purpose of opting out of marketing communications, we will use such information only to process your request, respond to you, and maintain a record of your request and our response to it.

 The California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act (CPRA), provides California residents with certain rights regarding their “personal information” and “sensitive personal information” as those terms are defined in the CCPA/CPRA.

-Please note that the rights afforded to California, Virginia, Colorado, and Connecticut residents do not apply to certain types of information, including that which is collected, processed, sold, or disclosed pursuant to the Gramm-Leach-Bliley Act (GLBA), the Driver’s Privacy Protection Act of 1994 (DPPA), “publicly available” information, and data that is deidentified or aggregate consumer data.
+Please note that the rights afforded to California, Virginia, Colorado, Connecticut, and Utah residents do not apply to certain types of information, including that which is collected, processed, sold, or disclosed pursuant to the Gramm-Leach-Bliley Act (GLBA), the Driver’s Privacy Protection Act of 1994 (DPPA), “publicly available” information, and data that is deidentified or aggregate consumer data.
 Accordingly, we may continue to collect, process, use, share, and sell these exempt types of information about you, even after granting your request as to certain personal information.

 Right to know and access

-If you are a California, Virginia, Colorado, or Connecticut resident, you have the right to request that we disclose to you (i) the categories of personal information we collect about you, (ii) the categories of sources from which the personal information is collected, (iii) the specific pieces of personal information we collect about you, (iv) the business or commercial purpose for collecting or selling personal information about you, (v) the categories of personal information about you that we sold or disclosed for a business purpose, and (vi) the categories of third parties to whom we sold or to whom we disclosed for a business purpose such information in the preceding 12 months.
-If you are a California, Virginia, Colorado, or Connecticut resident and you request access to the personal information we collect about you, we will provide you with a copy of such information, in a usable format, which you may transmit to another entity of your choosing, subject to certain exceptions.
-If you are a California, Virginia, Colorado, or Connecticut resident, you may submit a “request to know” by visiting our Personal Information Request page.
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident, you have the right to request that we disclose to you (i) the categories of personal information we collect about you, (ii) the categories of sources from which the personal information is collected, (iii) the specific pieces of personal information we collect about you, (iv) the business or commercial purpose for collecting or selling personal information about you, (v) the categories of personal information about you that we sold or disclosed for a business purpose, and (vi) the categories of third parties to whom we sold or to whom we disclosed for a business purpose such information in the preceding 12 months.
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident and you request access to the personal information we collect about you, we will provide you with a copy of such information, in a usable format, which you may transmit to another entity of your choosing, subject to certain exceptions.
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident, you may submit a “request to know” by visiting our Personal Information Request page.

 Right to correction